This blog will be very helpful if you want to explore AI and its types. This blog will cover the following topics:

 - Currently, there is no proper example of ASI.
 However, with some of the industry leaders being focused on building strong AI, ASI will be materialized soon.

-Become a certified AI Engineer by enrolling for our Master’s Course in Artificial Intelligence.
+Become a certified AI Engineer by enrolling in our Master’s Course in Artificial Intelligence.

 Artificial Intelligence Types—Based on Functionalities